sebiniemann/Mantella/_includes/descriptions.md

 **Default termination criteria**

 - The acceptable objective value is set to \\(-\infty\\).
-- The maximal number of iteration is set to the maximal representable integer (i.e. unset)
+- The maximal number of iteration is set to the largest representable integer.
 - The maximal duration is set to \\(1\\) second.

 {% include example name=include.signature %}